 With the ACA requirement of CHNA/CHIP by non-profit hospitals moving forward, these CHIs will serve as the natural stakeholder advisors for each local CHNA/CHIP process.

 It should be considered to coordinate future CHNA/CHIP timelines to align with a regionally published CHNA/CHIP.
 This collective effort will eliminate any duplication of efforts and will be useful in informing the work of the health improvement project workgroups and provide a “purpose” for the groups that will be more tangible in the near-term.

+Local Action Planning in partnership with Public Health Districts that aligns with Shared Regional Priorities

 North Central Accountable Communities of Health